CIPR State of the Profession report reveals Public Relations at a crossroads

 On top of this, the integration of public relations and marketing communications departments continues to be on the rise, with more than two-thirds stating that they are now working more closely with at least one other department compared to two years ago.

 Results also highlight that CIPR Members have greater confidence than non-members in embracing the challenges of the future; high satisfaction with their current skill set; a tendency to have more responsibility for directly briefing the board; and that on average, CIPR members earn just less than £10,000 more per annum than those outside of the Institute.

 In relation to gender, the 2013/14 ‘State of the Profession’ survey continues to show a disparity in pay between men and women, with the mean salary for men being £12,390 greater than that for women.
 Additionally, from Officer level and above, men also earn more than women when performing the same roles, a disparity that continues to rise with seniority.

+Embracing all facets of professionalism will bring about a fundamental change in how public relations practitioners are perceived.
+Without a shift to professionalism, the reputation of public relations will continue to suffer.
 There is a terrific opportunity in the public relations business for anyone willing to embrace change.
 As social forms of media and communications impact upon every department within an organisation, we must grab the opportunity to lead that dialogue.
 In this climate, developing our own set of professional standards has never been more important.

 About the Chartered Institute of Public Relations (CIPR)Founded in 1948, the Chartered Institute of Public Relations (CIPR) is the Royal Chartered professional body for public relations practitioners in the UK and overseas.
 The CIPR is the largest membership organisation for PR practitioners outside of North America.
 By size of turnover and number of individually registered members, we are the leading representative body for the PR profession and industry in Europe.